Despite their varied hues, the color of the M&M you pop into your mouth has zero effect on the flavor.

 Green Antifreeze

-Emerald engine coolants are designed for use in older cars (think pre-2000), ones that contain a lot of steel and copper components in the cooling system.
+Emerald engine coolants are designed for use in older vehicles (think pre-2000), ones that contain a lot of steel and copper components in the cooling system.
 To protect these metallic parts from rust and corrosion, Inorganic Additive Technology (IAT) gets added to the mixture.

 Propylene glycol and ethylene glycol are what keeps your engine from overheating.